-The Title IX Coordinator shall:
+- 1. Title IX Coordinator.
+The Title IX Coordinator shall: - a.

-- a.
 Prepare an investigation report. - b.
-Refer the matter for a formal hearing.
+Refer the matter for a formal hearing. - 2.
+Formal Hearing.
 Formal hearings for Title IX sexual harassment complaints will be conducted by the Office of Administrative Hearings pursuant to the rules for administrative hearings.
 If either the complainant or respondent does not have an advisor for the formal hearing, the college or university must provide an advisor without fee or charge to the complainant or respondent.
 Colleges and Universities shall maintain a roster of advisors for this purpose.
 The role of the advisor for the respondent is to conduct cross-examination on behalf of the respondent.
-At the conclusion of the formal hearing, the administrative law judge will issue a written recommendation for a final decision made by the college or university decision-maker.

-After receiving the report and recommendation prepared by the administrative law judge, the decision-maker shall:
+At the conclusion of the formal hearing, the administrative law judge will issue a written recommendation for a final decision made by the college or university decision-maker. - 3.
+Decision-maker.
+After receiving the report and recommendation prepared by the administrative law judge, the decision-maker shall: - a.

-- a.
 Decide whether the policy has been violated; and - b.
 On appropriate sanctions if the policy has been violated; - c.
-Issue a written determination that must include; - 1. identification of the allegations potentially violating this policy; - 2. a description of the procedural steps taken from the receipt of the formal complaint through the determination, including any notifications to the parties, interviews with parties and witnesses, site visits, methods used to gather other evidence, and hearing help; - 3. findings of fact supporting the determination; - 4. conclusions regarding application of the policy to the facts; - 5. a statement of, and rationale, for the result as to each allegation, including determination regarding responsibility, any disciplinary sanctions the college or university imposes on the respondent, and whether remedies designed to restore or preserve equal access to the college or university's education program or activity will be provided by the college or university to the complainant; and - 6. the college or university's procedures and permissible bases for the complainant and respondent to appeal.

-The written determination may satisfy these elements by adopting portions of the report and recommendation.
+Issue a written determination that must include; - 1. identification of the allegations potentially violating this policy; - 2. a description of the procedural steps taken from the receipt of the formal complaint through the determination, including any notifications to the parties, interviews with parties and witnesses, site visits, methods used to gather other evidence, and hearing help; - 3. findings of fact supporting the determination;

+- 4. conclusions regarding application of the policy to the facts; - 5. a statement of, and rationale, for the result as to each allegation, including determination regarding responsibility, any disciplinary sanctions the college or university imposes on the respondent, and whether remedies designed to restore or preserve equal access to the college or university's education program or activity will be provided by the college or university to the complainant; and - 6. the college or university's procedures and permissible bases for the complainant and respondent to appeal. - The written determination may satisfy these elements by adopting portions of the report and recommendation.
 The decision-maker must provide the written determination to the parties simultaneously.
-The determination regarding responsibility becomes final either on the date that the college or university provides the parties with written determination of the result of the appeal; or if an appeal is filed; or if an appeal is not filed, the date on which an appeal would no longer be considered timely.

-The college, university, or system office shall take the appropriate corrective action based on results of the investigation, and the Title IX Coordinator shall make appropriate inquiries to ascertain the effectiveness of any corrective or disciplinary action.
+The determination regarding responsibility becomes final either on the date that the college or university provides the parties with written determination of the result of the appeal; or if an appeal is filed; or if an appeal is not filed, the date on which an appeal would no longer be considered timely. - The college, university, or system office shall take the appropriate corrective action based on results of the investigation, and the Title IX Coordinator shall make appropriate inquiries to ascertain the effectiveness of any corrective or disciplinary action.
 Complainants are encouraged to report any subsequent conduct that violates Board Policy 1B.3, as well as allegations of retaliation.
 Disciplinary action for students may include any sanctions the college or university imposes for any student conduct matters, up to and including expulsion.
-Disciplinary action for employees may include any discipline allowed under the applicable collective bargaining agreement or personnel plan, up to and including termination.

-Written notice to parties relating to discipline, resolutions, and/or final dispositions resulting from the report/complaint process is deemed to be official correspondence from the college, university, or system office.
+Disciplinary action for employees may include any discipline allowed under the applicable collective bargaining agreement or personnel plan, up to and including termination. - Written notice to parties relating to discipline, resolutions, and/or final dispositions resulting from the report/complaint process is deemed to be official correspondence from the college, university, or system office.
 In accordance with state law, the college, university, or system office is responsible for filing the complaint disposition concerning complaints against employees with the Commissioner of Minnesota Management and Budget within 30 days of final disposition.

+Part 8.
+Appeal

+Subpart A. Filing an appeal